yaya2devops/aws-cloud-project-bootcamp/ddb/README.md

 # Provision DynamoDB Via SAM CFN
-SAM templates were chosen over CloudFormation for provisioning DynamoDB mainly because
+SAM templates stand out as a superior choice compared to traditional CFN for several key reasons.
-- Provides Higher-level abstraction designed for serverless applications.
+- Provides Higher-level abstraction designed for serverless applications;
-- Offer simplified packaging and deployment capabilities.
+- Offer simplified packaging and deployment capabilities;
-- Feature a more concise and streamlined syntax compared to traditional CFN templates
+- Feature a more concise and streamlined syntax compared to traditional CFN templates;

 ![DyanmoDB SAM](../journal/assets/week11/big-bundle/3-Yacrud_%20AWS%20DynamoDB.svg)

-SAM templates provide a concise and targeted representation of the essential resources needed.
+SAM templates excel in providing a focused and succinct representation of essential resources.
+By emphasizing only what's needed for your application, the templates enhance the clarity and manageability of your infrastructure setup.

-Consult the workflow below.
+Here's a quick overview of the workflow for provisioning DynamoDB using SAM templates:

 | Step     | Description                                    |
 | --------: | ---------------------------------------------- |